hackle/blogger/src/raw/dont-pattern-match-just-pass-function.md

 We explore the difference between pattern matching and passing in functions as arguments, and see how it makes a lot of sense in imperative languages such as C#, so we might be able to get away from null checks.

 ## exhaustive pattern matching

 > I hate pattern matching... just pass in functions!

-Paraphrased, Erik Meijer said this many times (definitely in [this great series](https://channel9.msdn.com/Series/C9-Lectures-Erik-Meijer-Functional-Programming-Fundamentals/Lecture-Series-Erik-Meijer-Functional-Programming-Fundamentals-Chapter-1) although I cannot place where exactly) to my utter perplexion - what's wrong with pattern matching?
+Paraphrased, Erik Meijer said this many times - definitely in [this great series](https://channel9.msdn.com/Series/C9-Lectures-Erik-Meijer-Functional-Programming-Fundamentals/Lecture-Series-Erik-Meijer-Functional-Programming-Fundamentals-Chapter-1) - although I cannot place where exactly) to my utter perplexion - what's wrong with pattern matching?
 Especially when compilers for languages like `Haskell` and `Idris` can enforce exhaustive matching (or totality)?

 ```haskell
 printMaybe :: Maybe String -> String